quelgeek/pyngres/README.md

 ## Usage

 The pyngres package contains three modules.
 The pyngres module is a set of Python bindings for the Actian OpenAPI.
-Anyone familiar with the OpenAPI and with Python programming will find their expertise using the OpenAPI in C is directly transferable.
+Anyone already familiar with the OpenAPI and with Python programming will find their expertise using the OpenAPI in C is directly transferable.